 With this pocket knife, you can be a hero whenever a friend of yours goes – oh I broke a nail, does anybody have a nail file?
 But you can also remove pretty much any obstacle that you find in your way, and easily open everything except maybe the Pandora box.
 And that’s only because you shouldn’t do that – but with this knife, you probably could.

-The blade is very sharp, and it should stay that way for a long time even with heavy use.
+The drop point blade is very sharp, and it should stay that way for a long time even with heavy use.
 After some time, you should notice microchipping on the blade – this is actually a common occurrence with D2 steel.
-If you prefer smooth blade or like to sharpen your knife frequently, then I’m afraid this isn’t the right choice for you.
+If you prefer a smooth blade or like to sharpen your backpacking knife frequently, then I’m afraid this isn’t the right choice for you.

 Do you always carry the knife in your pocket, or do you put it in your backpack?
 Or perhaps you attach it to the exterior of your pack or jeans with a carabiner?